rust-lang/rust/text/0000-document_all_features.md

 [home-to-reference]: https://www.rust-lang.org/documentation.html

-For example, the change in Rust 1.9 to allow users to use the `#[deprecated]` attribute for their own libraries is, at the time of writing this RFC, *nowhere* reflected in official documentation.
-(Many other examples could be supplied; this one is chosen for its relative simplicity and recency.)
-The Book's [discussion of attributes][book-attributes] links to the [reference list of attributes][ref-attributes], but as of the time of writing the reference [still specifies][ref-compiler-attributes] that `deprecated` is a compiler-only feature.
-The two places where users might become aware of the change are [the Rust 1.9 release blog post][1.9-blog] and the [RFC itself][RFC-1270].
-Neither (yet) ranks highly in search; users are likely to be misled.
+For example, the change in Rust 1.9 to allow users to use the `#[deprecated]` attribute for their own libraries was, at the time of writing this RFC, *nowhere* reflected in official documentation.
+(Many other examples could be supplied; this one was chosen for its relative simplicity and recency.)
+The Book's [discussion of attributes][book-attributes] linked to the [reference list of attributes][ref-attributes], but as of the time of writing the reference [still specifies][ref-compiler-attributes] that `deprecated` was a compiler-only feature.
+The two places where users might have become aware of the change are [the Rust 1.9 release blog post][1.9-blog] and the [RFC itself][RFC-1270].
+Neither (yet) ranked highly in search; users were likely to be misled.

 [book-attributes]: https://doc.rust-lang.org/book/attributes.html
 [ref-attributes]: https://doc.rust-lang.org/reference.html#attributes